jonnor/ESC-CNN-microcontroller/report/report.md

 ### Depthwise Separable convolution

 ![Input/output relationship of standard 3x3 convolution versus Depthwise Separable convolution.
-Image based on illustrations by Yusuke Uchida[@ConvolutionsIllustrated] \label{fig:depthwise-separable-convolution}](./img/depthwise-separable-convolution.png){short-caption="Depthwise Separable Convolution versus standard 3x3 convolution"}
+The image is based on illustrations by Yusuke Uchida[@ConvolutionsIllustrated] \label{fig:depthwise-separable-convolution}](./img/depthwise-separable-convolution.png){short-caption="Depthwise Separable Convolution versus standard 3x3 convolution"}

 While a standard convolutional layer performs a convolution over both channels and the spatial extent a Depthwise Separable convolution splits this into two convolutions:
 First a *Depthwise Convolution* over the spatial extent only, followed by a *Pointwise Convolution* over the input channels.
-The diffence is illustrated in Figure \ref{fig:depthwise-separable-convolution}.
+The difference is illustrated in Figure \ref{fig:depthwise-separable-convolution}.

-The pointwise convolution is sometimes called a 1x1 convolution, since it is equivalent to a 2D convolution operation with a 1x1 kernel.
+The pointwise convolution is sometimes called a 1x1 convolution since it is equivalent to a 2D convolution operation with a 1x1 kernel.

 <!-- XXX: add numbering to equations and reference them -->